COVID-19 Resources for Philadelphia

-- PECO has suspended shut offs due to COVID-19.
-PECO is also offering assistance programs to individuals facing hardship.
+- PECO is offering assistance programs to individuals facing hardship.
 Individuals seeking assistance should contact PECO Customer Care as soon as possible by calling 888-480-1533.

-- PGW is suspending non-payment terminations and will waive new late payment charges until further notice.
+- PGW will provide advance notice for any non-payment terminations.
 Regular billing will continue for all customers.

 - PGW does offer assistance for individuals and families facing hardship.

-- The Philadelphia Water Department (PWD) will not shut off water for nonpayment and has suspended all late fees and penalties for water bills.
-PWD began restoring water for customers who previously had it turned off on March 13.
-If you still do not have water you should call PWD righ taway at 215-685-6300.
+- The Philadelphia Water Department (PWD) will not shut off water for nonpayment until 4/1/2021.
+PWD began restoring water for customers who previously had it turned off on March 13, 2020.
+If you still do not have water you should call PWD right away at 215-685-6300.

 - If you have lost water or have questions, please call (215) 685-6300 or email email@example.com.